-- 2.37 Pembrokeshire Coast National Park Authority's replacement LDP was adopted on 30/09/2020, Pembrokeshire County Council and Carmarthenshire County Council adopted LDPs in 2010, 2013 and 2014 respectively.
+- 2.31 Pembrokeshire Coast National Park Authority's replacement LDP was adopted on 30/09/2020, Pembrokeshire County Council and Carmarthenshire County Council adopted LDPs in 2013 and 2014 respectively.
 Pembrokeshire County Council, Brecon Beacons National Park Authority and Carmarthenshire County Council have all commenced plan revision.
-However their replacement LDPs are now on hold due to the aforementioned Phosphates issues in riverine SACs and it is likely they will need to fall back to earlier plan stages to take account of the changes required.
-LDPs for Powys and for Gwynedd and Anglesey (Joint Plan) have both been adopted, Powys intend to commence replacement plan preparation in 2022. - 2.38 Ceredigion County Council participated in all neighbouring plan making processes as did those Authorities in Ceredigion's LDP, to ensure cross boundary complementarity.
+However, their replacement LDPs are now on hold or have moved back in stages of plan making due to the aforementioned Phosphates issues in riverine SACs, LDPs for Powys and for Gwynedd and Anglesey (Joint Plan) have both been adopted, Powys have commenced replacement plan preparation in 2022. - 2.32 Ceredigion County Council participated in all neighbouring plan making processes as did those Authorities in Ceredigion's LDP, to ensure cross boundary complementarity.
 Following a letter from the Cabinet Secretary requesting that authorities consider joint working and subsequent meetings to discuss this, Ceredigion County Council continues to identify opportunities for regional collaboration across borders as appropriate.
-Ceredigion is currently working in collaboration with several neighbouring authorities on joint commissioning of a, Strategic Viability Assessment and several other smaller projects/ pieces of evidence where cross border working is opportune.
-Two documents that were produced through regional collaboration were published during the monitoring period: - Larger than Local Employment Study: Mid Wales Region Employment Sites Premises Needs and Action Plan Powys, Ceredigion and Brecon Beacons National Park (April 2020) The report finds that the Mid Wales economy is lagging behind Welsh and UK averages and this is set to continue if no action is taken.
-Baseline forecasts suggest that the Welsh economy is set to grow by 24,000 jobs to 2040, whereas Mid Wales is forecast to shrink by about 3,400 jobs.
-Therefore it is imperative that there are strong actions progressed usefully at a larger than local level to support employment growth in the region, through interventions in the currently constrained property market to drive development designed to meet contemporary market needs on employment sites in strategic locations and through broader support of key sectors.
-An Action Plan has been prepared which focusses on the interventions necessary, and Outline Business Cases prepared to support and advance the agenda for positive interventions.
+Ceredigion has worked in collaboration with several neighbouring authorities on joint commissioning of a, Strategic Viability Assessment, Strategic Flood consequences Assessment, Local Housing Market Assessment and several other smaller projects/ pieces of evidence where cross border working is opportune.
+The main piece of work that has been produced through regional collaboration during the monitoring period includes the establishment of the Nutrient Management Boards for the Teifi, Cleddau and Tywi rivers and associated evidence base.
+The region has worked tirelessly to deliver on phosphate mitigations and solutions which has included being the first to establish boards, production of a regional calculator and mitigation guidelines, creation of Nutrient Management positions and reviewing of evidence and lobbying at a national level. - 2.33 The Introduction of Future Wales in 2021 and the requirement to undertake Strategic Development Plans (SDPs) also continues to be a focus of regional collaboration with work ongoing to set up the Corporate Joint Committee (CJC)